 Facilitation training – For anyone considering running the course in your local area Margaret Sheather is offering the national 2 hour Facilitation Training sessions all via Zoom, which is a chance to refresh facilitation skills and also focus on specific facilitation issues in relation to this topic.
 The dates currently available are:

 Please contact Margaret Sheather (details above) to sign up or to indicate interest if you can’t make these dates.

 Diocesan-wide courses led by members of the central group of facilitators.
-It is intended to run two courses after Christmas: one across two Saturdays, and one across five weekly sessions.
+It is intended to run two courses: one across two Saturdays, and one across five weekly sessions.
 These provide an opportunity for participation by people who, for whatever reason, are unable to participate in a local course.
 If you would like to know more about these then please register your interest by filling in this form by the end of November so that we can work out suitable dates.

 The central group of facilitators has another role as well as leading the diocesan course.
 It’s recognised that not every local leader, lay or ordained, may feel confident to lead the course or would like a co-facilitator alongside them given the sensitivity of the issues under discussion.
 There are seven facilitators available and you can access their support by contacting Margaret Sheather.